The New Owner's Guide to Sparkling Spa Water (The Bromine Edition)

 Once a week, give your spa a little extra love:

-Shock It with O2 Shock: We recommend O2 Shock – a non-chlorine shock treatment specially formulated for spas.
+- Shock it with O2 Shock: We recommend O2 Shock, a non-chlorine shock specially made for spas.
 Why O2 Shock?
-Because you should never mix chlorine-based shock with bromine, and O2 Shock is completely chlorine-free.
-It oxidises dead organic matter (oils, sweat, lotions) that the filter missed and keeps your water fresh and odour-free.
+You should never mix chlorine-based shock with bromine, and O2 Shock is completely chlorine-free.
+It oxidises the dead organic matter (oils, sweat, lotions) the filter missed, reactivates your bromide bank, and keeps the water fresh and odour-free.

 💡 Phase 3: Pro Tips for Success

-Don't Overdo It: Adjust the opening on your floating dispenser.
-If your bromine levels are constantly high (above 5 ppm), close the vents slightly.
-If low, open them up.
+- Don't overdo it: Adjust the opening on your floating dispenser.
+If bromine is constantly high (above 5 ppm), close the vents slightly; if low, open them up.

 📝 Quick Reference Cheat Sheet